 The NRIs participating in the EPOS integration plan already exist and are fully operational, providing access to data and services for specific communities at a national level.
 European countries together own such a mosaic of hundreds of impressive but separated NRIs that includes geophysical networks, observatories, temporary deployments, laboratories and modelling facilities for solid Earth studies.

-In order to govern the integration of this complex landscape, EPOS has elaborated an architecture, designed by the scientific community and approved by the Board of Governmental Representatives, that, taking into account technical, governance and legal, and financial issues, will allow the enterprise to work as a single, but distributed sustainable research infrastructure.
+In order to govern the integration of this complex landscape, EPOS has elaborated an architecture, designed by the scientific community and approved by the General Assembly, that, taking into account technical, governance and legal, and financial issues, will allow the enterprise to work as a single, but distributed sustainable research infrastructure.

 The ICS (Integrated Core Services) provides the core of the EPOS e-infrastructure ensuring interoperability between the data and services provided by the TCSs and the National Research Infrastructures (NRIs).